nslee333/dev-folder/weather_app/project_notes.md

   - WeatherICON added, need to display on renderCities.

   - Sustain userSaved cities.
+      - Treat it like task_app version

-    - 'Save' button not working.
+  -
   -  Need to implement delete button properly.
       - using localStorage might work, we'll see
-    - The issue with this feature is that it's api call intensive.

-  - Finish api side, make sure modified requests are working..

 This I can debug without the api.
   - Rethink how server api works, queryParams especially.
-    - Default location not working.
   - Display current location on realtime display.
+    - When location changes, need to get a new forecast.
   - make sure measurement system works.